What if I told you there’s a process in the brain that’s simultaneously responsible for:

 One of Apple’s most effective marketing campaigns was their “Think Different” campaign.
 People who bought Apple products at this time probably told themselves a story about how they were not someone who followed the crowd or were ok with the status quo.
 It isn’t that they were consciously communicating it to themselves, but I’m sure on some level they identified with the storyline and wanted to feel different or special.

 There is a story brands have formed through everything they do or don’t do.
 Visuals, fonts, values their executives proclaim, their presentations, whether and which non-profits they work with etc, and the people who buy those products want to live our that story.
 Not necessarily to impress other people but always to communicate something about themselves to themselves (even if that isn’t apparent to themselves).

-Maybe you’re beginning to see how a brand like Louis Vuitton uses storytelling to get people to live out their brand’s narrative.
+Maybe you’re beginning to see how a brand like Gucci, Louis Vuitton or even Tide laundry detergent uses storytelling to get people to live out their brand’s narrative.
 Everything they do tells a reinforcing story about their brand.
 I suspect it even goes further than their customers, that even their employees and creative directors take part in the story.
 Quite honestly it’s much easier to create a story that you yourself believe in and want to be part of.
-Without it, it’s hard to be inspired for the next collection or direction of the brand.

 A key point is narratives don’t have to be true or at least totally true.
 In fact they kind or rarely are 100% true, more like mythicized versions of the world and society.
 Whether that’s stories we tell ourselves or collective narratives that exist in society.